loopassembly/Adobe-India-Hackathon25-Team-loopify/README.md

-# Challenge 1a: PDF Processing Solution
+# Adobe India Hackathon 2025 - Team Loopify Solutions

 ## Overview
-This is a **sample solution** for Challenge 1a of the Adobe India Hackathon 2025.
-The challenge requires implementing a PDF processing solution that extracts structured data from PDF documents and outputs JSON files.
-The solution must be containerized using Docker and meet specific performance and resource constraints.
+This repository contains our **production-ready solutions** for Challenge 1A and Challenge 1B of the Adobe India Hackathon 2025.
+Both challenges involve advanced PDF processing: Challenge 1A focuses on outline extraction with ML-enhanced heading detection, while Challenge 1B performs collection-level analysis with persona-aware content ranking.
+Both solutions are containerized using Docker and meet all performance and resource constraints.

 ## Official Challenge Guidelines